-Entry to Food Science and Landscape Horticulture from the DN010 route may be restricted (or may be unavailable) due to the number of places available.
-Students committed to either the Food Science or Landscape Horticulture programmes are strongly recommended to place DN040 or DN041 as higher preferences than DN010 when filling out their CAO application forms.
+Entry to Food Science, Landscape Horticulture, Forestry, Agribusiness and Rural Development, Agricultural and Environmental Science, Animal and Crop Production, Animal Science, Engineering Technology and Horticultural Science from the DN010 route may be restricted (or may be unavailable) due to the number of places available.
+Students committed to any one of the direct entry degree programmes listed above are strongly recommended to place the DN Code of their preferred option as a higher preference than DN010 when filling out their CAO application forms.